Hidalgo (film): Plot

 Hopkins rescues Jazira, who recovers the journal.
 Journeying back to camp, Hopkins reveals that his mother was Lakota Sioux, deepening his guilt over his role at Wounded Knee.
 Jazira compares his relationship to his heritage with her desire to avoid wearing the veil, urging him not to "go through life hiding what God made you."
 Davenport bribes Hopkins to drop out of the race, but he declines her offer and her advances toward him.
-Unbeknownst to him, Davenport is in league with Katib; they plan to kill Hidalgo and steal Al-Hattal, allowing her mare to win the race and breed with the Sheikh's horse.
+Unbeknownst to him, Davenport is in league with Katib; they plan to kill Hidalgo and steal Al-Hattal, allowing her mare to win the race and breed with the sheikh's horse.

-Enduring a swarm of locusts, Hopkins remembers Jazira's advice and he and Hidalgo resort to eating them.
-Although it is forbidden to help other riders, he saves his opponent Sakr from quicksand.
+Enduring a swarm of locusts, Hopkins remembers Jazira's advice, and Hidalgo and he resort to eating them.
+Although helping other riders is forbidden, he saves his opponent, Sakr, from quicksand.
 Hopkins is ambushed by Katib and falls into a trap, severely injuring Hidalgo, and is rescued by Sakr.
 They fight off Katib's men, but Sakr is shot, and Hopkins kills Katib in one of his own traps.
 Hidalgo collapses, and Hopkins considers shooting him in mercy, but a vision of Lakota elders and his mother appears to him as he chants a prayer to Wakan Tanka.

 The prince arrives and taunts Hopkins that the end of the race is in sight, and Hidalgo suddenly struggles upright.
 Riding bareback, Hopkins comes from behind to surpass Davenport's mare and the prince, winning the race.
-He befriends the Sheikh, giving him his revolver, and bids farewell to an unveiled Jazira, who calls him by his Lakota name, Blue Child.
+He befriends the sheikh, giving him his revolver, and bids farewell to an unveiled Jazira, who calls him by his Lakota name, Blue Child.
 Returning to the United States, Frank uses his winnings to buy the mustangs from the government, releasing them into the wild and freeing Hidalgo to join them.
-An epilogue reveals that Hopkins went on to reportedly win 400 long-distance races and was an outspoken supporter for wild mustangs until his death in 1951, while Hidalgo's descendants live free in the wilderness of Oklahoma.
+An epilogue reveals that Hopkins went on to reportedly win 400 long-distance races and was an outspoken supporter of wild mustangs until his death in 1951, while Hidalgo's descendants live free in the wilderness of Oklahoma.